-What Trees on a Country Road Say About Life
+What Trees on a Country Road Say To You

 For a practical viewpoint on life, walk the country road in autumn; and if you must ride, designate a driver so you can look up and around at the trees you pass by.
 Away from the multi-lane traffic of the city your speed decreases, your awareness increases, and you realize that the trees are telling a story—your story.
 They explain your life as well as other sages can.